Flank steak is a lean, flavorful, inexpensive cut that feeds a crowd in a hurry. Learn how to cook it right, and it’ll be juicy perfection every time!

 Enhancing Your Flank Steak

 My flank steak recipe below keeps it simple, just seasoning with salt and pepper.
 But you could absolutely add whatever additional herbs and spices you like.
 Garlic powder and onion powder would be great.
 Or chili powder and cumin – that would especially make sense if you’re using it for steak fajitas, which is common.
+A fajita seasoning or taco seasoning blend would also be really amazing on there.

 Do I Need To Marinate My Steak?